RubensZimbres/Repo-2018/README.md

 <b> AWS API Gateway </b>

 This folder presents general guidelines to create an endpoint and API key in AWS API Gateway, that will receive data from a Python notebook sending sensor data, that arrives in API Gateway, is processed and cleaned in Lambda and is stored in DynamoDB.
+Data is then available for S3 to create a data pipeline and further visualization with Kibana or Quick Sight.

 <b> AWS SageMaker </b>